 - 7 g nutrional yeast flakes ( 2 Tbsp)

 - 2g sea salt ( ¾ tsp )

-Soak pinenuts and cashew in filtered water for a minimum of 2 to 4 hours then drain, over night is fine.
-Ideally start the soak, first thing in the morning or last thing at night – so that you can add the probiotic either when you get home from work or when you get up.
+Ideally start the soak the pine and cashew nuts, first thing in the morning or last thing at night – this way you can add the probiotic either when you get home from work or when you get up.

-Place in your high speed bender and add 120ml of filtered water.
+Drain and place put in a high speed bender and add 120ml of filtered water.
 Blend until smooth.
-Add the contents of 1 probiotic powder capsule, blend quickly¹ and put into a clean bowl and cover with muslin, jay cloth or clean tea towel (allowing it to breath).
-Let your mixture sit overnight (or throughout the day) to ferment.
+Add the contents of 1 probiotic powder capsule, blend briefly and put into a clean bowl and cover with a clean breathable cloth.

 Return the mixture to the blender and add the nutritional yeast flakes and sea salt.
 Blend until smooth.

 Spread the mixture thinly onto non-stick sheets and put in the dehydrator.
 Given that dehydrators all have different temperature ranges and settings consult the instruction manual of your model.
 The drying stage may take four to 12 hours depending on the thickness of the layer, temperature that you choose and your particular dehydrator (it may take longer than this, if you’re trying to keep it “Raw”).

 When it is completely dehydrated the sheets should snap and crumble.
 At this stage you can break the sheet into pieces for easier storage in an air-tight container.
 At this point it can also be pulse to a crumb for use in the same way you’d use a dried parmesan,

 If you want to read why it’s so hard to give up cheese click here